The Banking Regulation Review: Japan

 - in light of the status of property and income and expenditure of the person and his or her subsidiaries, there must be no risk of impairment to the sound and appropriate management of the business of the bank; and

-A principal shareholder may be required by the FSA to submit reports or materials; be inspected by the FSA at its offices and have to answer questions put by an FSA officer; and have to present accounting books and other documents.38 If a bank principal shareholder fails to satisfy any conditions given out by the FSA in conjunction with the approval, the FSA may order the bank's principal shareholder to take any action the FSA considers necessary.39 Further, a bank principal shareholder with more than 50 per cent of the voting shares of a local entity bank may be ordered by the FSA to submit an improvement plan, or otherwise take necessary measures to ensure the sound and appropriate management and operation of the local entity bank.40 Necessary measures are interpreted to include certain kinds of 'keep well' directions aimed at the local entity bank: for instance, capital support to the local entity bank if it has any problems with capital adequacy.
+A principal shareholder may be required by the FSA to submit reports or materials; be inspected by the FSA at its offices and have to answer questions put by an FSA officer; and have to present accounting books and other documents.39 If a principal shareholder fails to satisfy any conditions given out by the FSA in conjunction with the approval, the FSA may order the bank's principal shareholder to take any action the FSA considers necessary.40 Further, a principal shareholder with more than 50 per cent of the voting shares of a local entity bank may be ordered by the FSA to submit an improvement plan, or otherwise take necessary measures to ensure the sound and appropriate management and operation of the local entity bank.41 Necessary measures are interpreted to include certain kinds of 'keep well' directions aimed at the local entity bank: for instance, capital support to the local entity bank if it has any problems with capital adequacy.

 ii Transfers of banking business